Skip to main content

 Hardware

-RaspiBlitz runs on RaspberryPi 4&5 - but if you go buy new hardware anyway, we recommend getting a RaspberryPi 5 with 8GB RAM.
+RaspiBlitz runs on RaspberryPi 4&5 - but if you go buy new hardware anyway, we strongly recommend getting a RaspberryPi 5 with 8GB RAM.
 The LCD screen is optional but also recommended for easier setup and monitoring once running.

 info